 Born in Havana, Cuba, Lorena Feijoo trained at the National Ballet School of Cuba.
-She began her career at National Ballet of Cuba and danced with Ballet of Monterrey, Royal Ballet of Flanders, and The Joffrey Ballet prior to joining San Francisco Ballet as a principal dancer in 1999.
+She danced with National Ballet of Cuba, Ballet of Monterrey, Royal Ballet of Flanders, and The Joffrey Ballet before joining San Francisco Ballet as a principal dancer in 1999.

 Her repertory includes Balanchine’s Allegro Brillante, Apollo, Ballo della Regina, Brahms-Schoenberg Quartet (1st movement), Divertimento No. 15, “Emeralds,” Symphony in C, The Four Temperaments, “Rubies,” Serenade, Stravinsky Violin Concerto, Symphony in C, Symphony in Three Movements, Tarantella, Tchaikovsky Pas de Deux, and Theme and Variations; Caniparoli’s Death of a Moth, No Other, and Lambarena; Forsythe’s Artifact Suite and in the middle, somewhat elevated; Lubovitch’s “… smile with my heart;” MacMillan’s Elite Syncopations and Winter Dreams; Makarova’s (after Petipa) Kingdom of the Shades, Act II from La Bayadère (Nikiya) and Paquita; McGregor’s Chroma; Morris’ Sandpaper Ballet and Pacific; Nureyev’s Raymonda—Act III; Possokhov’s The Rite of Spring; Ratmansky’s Shostakovich Trilogy (Symphony #9 and Chamber Symphony); Robbins’ Dances at a Gathering, Fanfare, In the Night, and West Side Story Suite; Scarlett’s Hummingbird; Taylor’s Company B; Tomasson’s Chaconne for Piano and Two Dancers, Confidencias, The Fifth Season, Quartette, Le Quattro Stagioni, Trio, Tuning Game, and Twilight; Tudor’s Jardin aux Lilas; Welch’s Tu Tu; and Wheeldon’s After the Rain (pas de deux), Ghosts, Polyphonia, and Sea Pictures.